Four4Two/wallet/SECURITY.md

 # Security Policy

-At ShapeShift, we take security seriously.
+At BlackFury, we take security seriously.
 We encourage independent security researchers to contact us in order to privately report security vulnerabilities or issues.
-The information on this page is intended for those security researchers that are interested in reporting security vulnerabilities directly to the ShapeShift security team.
+The information on this page is intended for those security researchers that are interested in reporting security vulnerabilities directly to the BlackFury security team.

 ## Reporting a Vulnerability

-If you would like to disclose a vulnerability to ShapeShift, we encourage you to send a new email to security@shapeshiftoss.io with the word **[VULNERABILITY]** in the subject line.
+If you would like to disclose a vulnerability to BlackFury, we encourage you to send a new email to security@shapeshiftoss.io with the word **[VULNERABILITY]** in the subject line.